Yvand/azd-functions-spfx-custom-api/spfx-custom-api/README.md

 ## Things to know

 + The only hardcoded setting is the Entra ID app registration name, in [`config/package-solution.json`](config/package-solution.json#L38).
-It is set to `azd-function-spfx-custom-api` and it must match the unique name of the app registration in Entra ID.
-This setting is also reflected in the [`main.parameters.json`](../azure-function/infra/main.parameters.json#L19) of the azd project.
+It is set to `azd-function-spfx-custom-api` and it must match the app registration's name in Entra ID.
+This setting is also reflected in the [`main.parameters.json`](../azure-function/infra/main.parameters.json#L19) of the [function app project](../azure-function).

 ## Minimal Path to Awesome